ChuckJonas/localhost-https-tutorial/readme.md

 1. run `cd cert`

 2. Generate a rsa private key.
 This key will be used to sign our CSR and encrypt our traffic.
-Remember the passphase for later
 - run `openssl genrsa -des3 -out server.key 2048`
+- Remember the passphase for later

 3. Generate a CSR using private key:
 - run `openssl req -new -key server.key -out server.csr`
 - enter passphase from step 2
-- set `Common Name (CN)` to `localhost`
-- everything else can be anything
+- set `Common Name (CN)` to `localhost`.
+Everything else can be anything

-4. Create certificate by signing the `.csr`.
-This step would typically be completed by a CA like [letsencrypt](https://letsencrypt.org/) (thus why we call this a "self-signed" certificate)
+1. Create certificate by signing the `.csr`.
+This step would typically be completed by a CA like [Lets Encrypt](https://letsencrypt.org/) (thus why we call this a "self-signed" certificate)
 - run `openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt -extfile v3.ext`
 - The `-extfile v3.ext` is an [extra param we have to do here to get chrome to trust our localhost certificate](https://serverfault.com/questions/880804/can-not-get-rid-of-neterr-cert-common-name-invalid-error-in-chrome-with-self)

-You now should have the following files in your `cert` directory:
+You now should have the following new files in your `cert` directory:

 - server.key: your secret key
 - server.csr: the certificate signing request.
 Can be deleted